acoustic-content-samples/sample-wch-node-wrapper/README.md

         }
       });
 ```
-- `dismax` - [Optional] Object containing dismax specific settings.
+- `queryParams.dismax` - [Optional] Object containing dismax specific settings.
 If this param exists dismax parser is enabled.
-- `dismax.extended` - [Optional] Boolean specifing if the extended dismax parsers should be used.
+- `queryParams.dismax.extended` - [Optional] Boolean specifing if the extended dismax parsers should be used.
 Defaults to false (and hence to the dismax parser).
-- `dismax.queryFields` - [Required] The index fields against which the query is evaluated.
+- `queryParams.dismax.queryFields` - [Required] The index fields against which the query is evaluated.
 Can either be a string with multiple fields separated by a space or an array.
-- `facet` - [Optional] Object containing facet specific settings.
+- `queryParams.facet` - [Optional] Object containing facet specific settings.
 If this param exists faceting is enabled.
-- `facet.fields` - [Required] The fields which are used for creating the facet.
+- `queryParams.facet.fields` - [Required] The fields which are used for creating the facet.
 Can either be a string with multiple fields separated by a space or an array.
-- `facet.range` - [Optional] Object containing range specific settings for facets.
+- `queryParams.facet.range` - [Optional] Object containing range specific settings for facets.
-- `facet.range.fields` - [Required] The fields which are used for creating the range facet.
+- `queryParams.facet.range.fields` - [Required] The fields which are used for creating the range facet.
 Can either be a string with multiple fields separated by a space or an array.
-- `facet.range.start` - [Optional] The starting point to create the range.
+- `queryParams.facet.range.start` - [Optional] The starting point to create the range.
-- `facet.range.end` - [Optional] The endpoint of the range.
+- `queryParams.facet.range.end` - [Optional] The endpoint of the range.
-- `facet.range.gap` - [Optional] Identifies the steps between a point in the range.
+- `queryParams.facet.range.gap` - [Optional] Identifies the steps between a point in the range.
-- `facet.mincount` - [Optional] Specifies the minimum counts required for a facet field to be included in the response.
+- `queryParams.facet.mincount` - [Optional] Specifies the minimum counts required for a facet field to be included in the response.
-- `facet.limit` - [Optional] Controls how many constraints should be returned for each facet.
+- `queryParams.facet.limit` - [Optional] Controls how many constraints should be returned for each facet.
-- `facet.contains` - [Optional] Object containing the facet contains settings.
+- `queryParams.facet.contains` - [Optional] Object containing the facet contains settings.
-- `facet.contains.text` - [Optional] Limits the terms used for faceting to those that contain the specified substring.
+- `queryParams.facet.contains.text` - [Optional] Limits the terms used for faceting to those that contain the specified substring.
-- `facet.contains.ignoreCase` - [Optional] If facet.contains is used, ignore case when searching for the specified substring.
+- `queryParams.facet.contains.ignoreCase` - [Optional] If facet.contains is used, ignore case when searching for the specified substring.
-- 'override' - [Optional] Easy way to override settings for a specific field.
+- `queryParams.override` - [Optional] Easy way to override settings for a specific field.

 ---